Recipes

 With a woden spoon fold in the dry ingredients - flour and cornstarch sifted together with baking powder, and hazelnuts.

-In the end add the egg whites and lemon juice, always mixing gently with a wooden spoon.
+In the end add lemon juice, always mixing gently with a wooden spoon.

 Bake in a greased and floured cake form for about 30-35 minutes in an oven preheated to 180°C. Do not open the oven during the first 25 minutes or the cake might "sink" in the middle.
 I always do the toothpick check. before taking the cake out of the oven.